OLEGSHA/Progressia/docs/building/EclipseGuide.md

 5. In the 'Arguments' tab, put `${workspace_loc:Progressia}/run` into 'Working directory:' > 'Other' field.
 Replace `Progressia` with your name of the project.
-Alternatively specify another location outside of the project's root directory.
+Alternatively, specify another location outside of the project's root directory.
 6. Click 'Apply' to save changes.
 Exit Run Configurations.

 Step 5 is required to specify that the game must run in some directory other than the project root,